 Our advisors have helped many clients to find suitable mortgages after bankruptcy.
 It isn’t uncommon for applications to be declined by conventional brokers or lenders.
-A mortgage after bankruptcy would most likely need a specialist mortgage advisor who has experience in the adverse field.
+A mortgage after bankruptcy would most likely need an advisor who specialises in adverse credit.

 Our specialist advisors have a wealth of experience in finding mortgages after bankruptcy, even if you’ve been declined before.
 We know exactly which lenders would be prepared to lend after bankruptcy and can see your application through from start to finish.

 Bad credit can be a red flag for some lenders.
 Any mention of bankruptcy is considered to be a severe credit issue.
 This doesn’t mean every lender is the same.
 There are a handful of lenders that may see past your bankruptcy.
 There are also specialist lenders who solely focus on bad credit mortgages.
 You can speak to an advisor now by calling 0800 195 0490 or filling out our quick form.